kamuren/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler -> compiles the c file in $CFILE without linking.
 2-assembler -> generate the assembly language for the C file.
 3-name -> produces and excecutable file for C file.
+4-puts.c -> this code  prints put a text using the puts function.